(A) Section 301 General

 (g) Where LP-Gas cylinders are located on the outside of a vehicle, weather protection shall be provided.

-(c) 320.6.3 Piping.
-On or before, but no later than, December 31, 2018, all piping used in a mobile food unit shall comply with the following:
+(c) 320.6.3 Piping and connectors.
+All piping installed in a mobile food unit shall comply with the following:

 (i) Piping shall be installed in accordance with section 6.9.3 of NFPA 58 as listed in rule 1301:7-7-80 of the Administrative Code.

 (ii) Steel tubing shall have a minimum wall thickness of 1.2 mm ( 0.049 in.).

 (iii) A flexible connector shall be installed between the regulator outlet and the fixed piping system to protect against expansion, contraction, jarring, and vibration strains.